 Marianne O’Kane Boal

-‘What is the significance of food practices in the conduct and experience of peer relationships of children aged 4-7 in contemporary Irish society?’
+The significance of school food practices in the conduct and experience of peer relationships of children aged 4-12 in contemporary Irish society

 25 Nov 2017, Paper presented entitled ‘Why have the links between children, food and friendship remained largely unexplored?’
-Sociological Association of Ireland, Annual Postgraduate Conference 2017
+Sociological Association of Ireland, Annual Postgraduate Conference, Belfast 2017